Rating: 5 Excellent

 They offer a killer control panel that takes all of the difficulty of running and administrating a website or fleet of websites completely out of the game.
 You’ll be able to do almost everything the most highly trained IT professionals can do, right out of the box without having to learn any of the commands or languages.

-When you could do this with a very, very cheap price tag (right now 83% Off), it’s easy to see why iPage is such a well recommended web host.
+When you could do this with a very, very cheap price tag (right now 75% discount with a free domain), it’s easy to see why iPage is such a well recommended web host.

 Disclosure: I am an affiliate of iPage and I get a commission when you click a link and purchase hosting.
 That’s how I maintain this website.
 It doesn’t cost you anything.
 In fact I can guarantee you get the best price when you are using my links.